utwyko/utwyko.github.io/_posts/2017-08-22-zip-operations-kotlin-reactor.md

 {% endhighlight %}

 There is also the `when` approach, which returns a `Tuple` that you can then transform.
-This approach is slighly more maintainable as it doesn't require manual casting, but is not that readable:
+This approach is slightly more maintainable as it does not require manual casting, but is not that readable:

 {% highlight java %}
 Mono.when(monoA, monoB, monoC, monoD, monoE)